Review: The Leica M10

 The M10 still lacks a built-in sensor cleaning system, but surprisingly dust has been a total non issue.
 In 18 months of use, I have only seen a couple of images where there was a minor dust spec – and this was easily resolved with a bulb blower.
 As yet, I have not needed to wet clean the sensor.

-Leica do not appear to make obvious marketing claims about improved sensor dust resistance (such as a new sensor coating), so perhaps this has just been the luck of the draw.
+There are no obvious marketing claims about improved sensor dust resistance (such as a new sensor coating), so perhaps this has just been the luck of the draw.
 Either way the M10 has resolved one of the most frustrating issues that I had with the M typ 262.